Shooting Star Pattern: Meaning and Trading Rules

 The appearance of the setup suggests that the price opened near its low and rallied significantly during the trading session but ultimately closed near its opening price.
 This pattern indicates sellers regained control after a brief period of bullishness.

-How to Trade the Shooting Star
+How Can You Trade the Shooting Star?

 The shooting star trading strategy involves the following key points: